The Sarai at Toria is the vision of a husband and wife partnership with a passion for wildlife and conservation.

-Our staff is also from the local community, so along with providing you wonderful service, they can share their knowledge of the surrounding area and customs.
+Our staff is from the local community, so along with providing you wonderful service, they can share their knowledge of the surrounding area and customs.
 A main facet of our ethos is to benefit the local economy and help bring development to an agricultural area that has few employment opportunities.
 The Sarai also engages with its neighbouring village and supports the local school there; we are initiating a larger scale project on environmental education in ten schools situated in the tiger habitats that surround the Panna Tiger Reserve.

 Spend time at any one of the numerous alfresco areas, soak up some of nature’s wonders within the grounds, or wander around the surrounding areas.
 Krupa Joseph

 While going for a honeymoon may seem like a far-fetched dream, there’s no harm in planning ahead.
 Here are a few options Kalyani Prasher